moj-analytical-services/writing_functions_in_r/README.md

 ### Abstraction

-One of the benefits of functions is they abstract away the details of *how* the code works, all you need to understand is *what* the function is designed to do.
+One of the benefits of functions is they abstract away the details of *how* the code works.
+To use a function, all you need to understand is *what* the function is designed to do.

 When you're writing your own function, you'll obviously need to understand how it works when you're writing it, but you won't need to think about it everytime you use it.
 This is particularly useful for things you might want to do more than once.